daoos/pddl4gui/README.md

 Features that will be integrated later:
   - A tool to visualize solution plans.
   - ...

+#### Dependency

+Java JDK 8 must be installed on the computer that will run PDDL4J:

+**On windows**

+Go to Oracle website and download the JDk corresponding to your computer architecture (x64 or x86): [Java](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+After the installation, you have to add java in the *PATH*.

+**On Linux (Debian / Ubuntu)**

+    sudo apt-get install openjdk-8-jdk

 #### How to use the PDDL4GUI
 Download or clone the repository.